YyzHarry/Dynamic_Webpage/README.md

 -->
 This is a dynamic webpage that presents the realtime AQI maps of Peking University, including both 3D (3-dimentional) and 2D (2-dimentional).

-The project now serves as a demo for a junior course __Computer Networking__.

 It consists of client, server and database.  ~~Somehow it's not complete because I'M STILL WORKING ON IT...~~

 ## Client